toyners/PodFul/README.md

 # PodFul
 **PodFul** is a podcast catcher written in F# and C#.

+## 3.3.0 (1.9.9.2)
+1. **Changed:** Implemented alternative UI representing feeds as tiles with podcasts nested underneath in tab.
+UI can be switched in the settings.

 ## 3.2.1 (1.9.9.1)
 1. **Fixed:** Scrolling bug in Podcast window.
 2. **Fixed:** Bug where download confirmation threshold was not being set correctly during feed scan.